ellisonpyon/cs1302-latin-squares/README.md

     a method so that the entire method can be seen on the screen at once.
 This includes the line(s) with the method's signature and opening curly brace, all lines in the body of the mthod (including blank lines), and the line with the method's ending curly brace.
+The method height does not include a method's Javadoc comment, however, it does include any comments contained within the body of the method.

     Of all the style guidelines, this is the probably the most subjective and hardest to grade because everyone might have a different window size due